CristianaVladareanu26/static-PCA-teaching-materials/content/PCA.md

 To do this, we multiply the centered dataset by the matrix of eigenvectors found during the decomposition of the covariance matrix.
 $$ \mathbf{X}_{\text{pca}} = \mathbf{X}_{\text{centered}} \mathbf{W} $$

-*(Where $\mathbf{X}_{\text{centered}}$ is the centered data and $\mathbf{W}$ is the projection matrix containing the top $k$ eigenvectors as columns).*
+*Here, $\mathbf{X}_{\text{centered}}$ is the centered data and $\mathbf{W}$ is the projection matrix containing the top $k$ eigenvectors as columns.*

-Each column of $\mathbf{W}$ is a Principal Component, and each Principal Component is a **unit vector** defining a new axis.

-Geometrically, this matrix multiplication effectively projects the original data points onto the newly established orthogonal axes.
+Geometrically, this matrix multiplication effectively **projects the original data points onto the newly established orthogonal axes**.

 ---
-*Use the widget below to generate a random dataset, center it, find its eigenvectors then highlight the first two PCs.
-Then project the original 3D dataset into its 2D equivalent.*
+*Use the widget below to generate a random dataset, center it, find its eigenvectors, then highlight the first two PCs.*
+*Project the original 3D dataset into its 2D equivalent.
+Observe how the data is projected from 3D (blue sphere in the left graph) to 2D (green plane in the right graph).*
 *Experiment with different datasets to observe the full effect of the PCA algorithm.*

 ```{anywidget} assets/pca-step4.mjs